tomexlol/simplevideocombiner/README.md

 If you dont have this the program will just crash if you check these options.
 Leave everything unchecked.

-Linux: Download the executable and run it.
+Linux: Download the executable and run it, no install needed.
+You can run svc.py from this source if you don't trust me.
-	or download all the source files and run "pyinstaller svc.spec" to package it (or just "python svc.py" works as well).